 On this week's Last Week Tonight, John Oliver became the self-proclaimed "queen of daytime talk."
-He declared that because the show claims to have just staged the biggest giveaway in the history of television, nearly doubling Oprah's estimated $8 million new car giveaway.
+The show claims to have staged the biggest giveaway in the history of television, nearly doubling Oprah's famous $8 million new car giveaway.

-In a segment focused on how debt is purchased and collected with little to no regulation or protection for consumers, the show set out to prove how easy it is to start a debt buying company by starting one themselves.
-With that company they purchased nearly $15 million in debt for $60,000.
-Instead of collecting that debt, they released 9,000 people from their past due medical debt.
+In a segment focused on how debt is purchased and collected with little to no regulation or protection for consumers, the show set out to prove how easy it is to start a debt buying company by starting one itself.
+With that company, they purchased nearly $15 million in debt for $60,000.
+Instead of collecting the money owed, they released 9,000 people from their past-due medical debt.

-Oliver is not a stranger to stunts that prove a point, like when he became a televangelist to get un-taxable donations or when he purchased ads for "Jeff the Diseased Lung in a Cowboy Hat" as a new spokesperson for big tobacco.
-But this week's stunt may have transcended stunt-dom entirely, changing the lives of 9,000 people.
+Oliver is no stranger to stunts that prove a point, like when he became a televangelist to get un-taxable donations or when he purchased ads for "Jeff the Diseased Lung in a Cowboy Hat" as a new spokesperson for big tobacco.
+But this week's stunt may have transcended stunt-dom entirely, changing the lives of around 9,000 people.

 Before the big reveal, Oliver proclaimed, "Debt buying is a grimy business, and it badly needs more oversight.
 As it stands, any idiot can get into it.
 I can prove that to you because I'm an idiot, and we started a debt-buying company.
 And it was disturbingly easy."